satvikch/KVS-Language/README.md

-### KVS Language, a simple programming language with all the necessary functionalities like arithmetic operations, conditions, and loops created using Prolog and Python.
+### KVS Language is a simple programming language with all the necessary functionalities like arithmetic operations, conditions, and loops created using Prolog and Python.

 #### Team Members:
 1. 👨🏻‍💻 Vedasree Bodavula